 It is your first day after marriage and you are feeling nervous.
-On top of it, your mother-in-law wants you to cook dal, chawal, sabji and definitely a sweet dish for lunch.
+On top of it, your mother-in-law wants you to cook dal, chawal, sabzi and definitely a sweet dish for lunch.
 You are panicking, because the pallu of your saree or your poor cooking skills are adding to your nervousness of pleasing your in-laws.
-Seems like a nightmare?
+Sounds like a newlywed's nightmare, right?

-Every bride must be nodding in agreement right now.
-So, all you soon-to-be brides, as you are busy with selecting the perfect dress, making guest lists and booking a makeup artist; it is time to also learn a few important lessons to impress your in-laws from the very moment you step in the new house.
+All soon-to-be brides, who are right now busy with selecting their perfect wedding outfit, making guest lists and booking the best makeup artist, you must read this to make a flawless entry into your new home.
+It is time you learn a few important lessons to impress your in-laws from the very moment you step in their family.
 So, we have prepared a short guide that will tell you all the things you need to learn before you enter your new household.

 During your griha pravesh, you will be welcomed into your new house by your mom-in-law, with an aarti.
 You will have to enter the house with your right foot first.
 Remember, this is an important part of the custom.
 Whether you are stepping in a tray of kumkum (vermillion) or toppling the kalash (pot) filled with rice, right foot comes first.